filiphuhta/filiphuhta/README.md

 # About Me:
 Hi! 👋

-My name is Filip Huhta, I'm a Full Stack Developer! 👨‍💻
+My name is Filip Huhta, I'm a Developer! 👨‍💻

 ## 🌐 Socials